kairotavares/mesosdns-client/README.md

 # mesosdns-client
 A NPM package that resolves Mesos service URLs to actual host/port endpoints.

+## Installation

+This package can be installed via running `npm install mesosdns-client --save`.

 ## Options

 The following options are available: